zorbyte/Temps/README.md

 ## Setting up your function

+### Programmatic setup

-Temps is a breeze to setup, so easy it only needs an example:
+Temps is a breeze to setup, it's so easy it only needs an example:
 ```js
 // An optional function (optionally async) that runs before the server listens is executed.
 exports.init = async () => { };